-Whether you prefer to paint them or carve them, bake them or eat them, it’s time to hit the pumpkin patch to pick out your favorite for the fall season.
+Whether you like to paint them or carve them, bake ‘em or eat ‘em, it’s time to hit the pumpkin patch to pick out your favorite for the fall season.

-Every autumn, Wisconsin locals flock to their local pumpkin patch in search of the best.
-Sometimes that means tall and skinny, sometimes short and round, sometimes even green and misshapen; the perfect pumpkin is loosely defined and its beauty is in the eye of the beholder.
+Every autumn, Wisconsinites flock to their local pumpkin patch in search of the best.
+Sometimes that means tall and skinny, sometimes short and round, sometimes even green and misshapen; the perfect pumpkin is loosely defined, and its beauty is in the eye of the beholder.

-So whether you want to choose your own pumpkin to take home, are craving a slice of pumpkin pie or just want to celebrate its existence, there are tons of ways to enjoy the power of the pumpkin in Wisconsin.
-Here's a sampling of some of the great pumpkin patches in the state.
+So whether you want to pick your own pumpkin to take home, have a slice of fresh pumpkin pie or just want to celebrate the season, there's no shortage of ways to enjoy the power of the pumpkin in Wisconsin.
+Here's a sampling of great pumpkin patches around the state!

 Schultz's Country Barn - Eleva